powersync-ja/self-host-demo/demos/supabase/README.md

 supabase start
 ```

-Once started the console will contain details for the Supabase services.
-Apply the `Publishable authentication key` to the `.env` file in the `SUPABASE_PUBLISHABLE_KEY` variable.
+Start the demonstration with `docker compose up`

+The frontend should be available at `http://localhost:4170`

 > **Note:** This demo uses Supabase's new asymmetric JWT signing keys (ES256).
 PowerSync is compatible with these keys and will automatically fetch the public key from Supabase's JWKS endpoint.

-Start the demonstration with `docker compose up`

-The frontend should be available at `http://localhost:4170`